wiklundm/arcticsleddogclub/README.md

 #### User goals

-- The site targets young people and adults with an interest in sleddogs and nature.
+* The site targets young people and adults with an interest in sleddogs and nature.
-- Living or spending time during the winter in the area.
+* Living or spending time during the winter in the area.
-- To spread the knowledge about sleddogs and its culture and how to behave in the mountains in an arctic climate.
+* To spread knowledge about sleddogs and its culture and how to behave in the mountains in an arctic climate.
-- To educate and train for sleddog competitions.
+* To educate and train for sleddog competitions.

 #### First time user

-- To create a professional design that are not causing information overload.
-When I did research I found out that many websites of sleddog clubs was cropped with information and had flawed layout.
+* To create a professional design that are not causing information overload.
+When I did research I found out that many websites of sleddog clubs were cropped with information and had flawed layout.
-- To make a user easily navigate between the pages and attract with both text and visual images.
+* To make a user easily navigate between the pages and attract with both text and visual images.
-- To find information about the content, location, time and price of the upcoming course.
+* To find information about the content, location, time and price of the upcoming course.
-- Give access to social media links for reviews and other information.
+* Give access to social media links for reviews and other information.
-- To have a contact form where the user can ask questions and apply for the next course.
+* To have a contact form where the user can ask questions and apply for the next course.
-- To give the user short information about the clubs policy and regulations needed to know.
+* To give the user short information about the clubs policy and regulations needed to know.

 #### Returning user and first-time user

-- As both a returning and first-time visitor I want to easily be able to contact the Sleddog Club.
+* As both a returning and first-time visitor I want to easily be able to contact the Sleddog Club.
-- To create a design that would be fully responsive on all devices and screen sizes.
+* To create a design that would be fully responsive on all devices and screen sizes.
-- To easily find information about the next course.
+* To easily find information about the next course.

 #### Business goals

 *When the season starts most kennels and companies have to teach and train their employees by them selves for several weeks before they can start working with the tourists.
 This is both expensive and timeconsuming.
- By beeing member of the Arctic sleddog club and let their new employees join the courses, the companies specialized in tourism can hire educated staff instead of putting several weeks on training new staff by themselves as it is right now.
+ By being member of the Arctic sleddog club and letting their new employees join the courses, the companies specializing in tourism can hire educated staff instead of putting several weeks on training new staff by themselves as it is right now.
 *Increased interest in the sport can give the business more customers.
-*When people following the rules in the mountains, the reindeers gest less stressed and the Sami people are getting healthier animals with higher survival rate which increases their income.
-A good relation with the natives makes the club able to use their land for the clubs purposes.
+*When people, following the rules in the mountains, the reindeers gest less stressed and the Sami people are getting healthier animals with higher survival rate which increases their income.
+A good relationship with the natives makes the club able to use their land for the club's purposes.
-*Income from advertising and sponsorship on competitions and business events.
+*Income of advertising and sponsorship on competitions and business events.

 ### Other considerations

-#### The Arctic Sleddog Club has a B2C (Business-to-costumer) approach
+#### The Arctic Sleddog Club has a B2C (Business-to-custumer) approach

-- The design stands out amongst the competitors.
+* The design stands out amongst the competitors.
-- Minimal content and large images to avoid informational overload as in many similar websites.
+* Minimal content and large images to avoid informational overload as in many similar websites.
-- The content and headlines are appealing and fills a purpose..
+* The content and headlines are appealing and fills a purpose.
-- There is a lot of sleddogs in the area but no training facilities or clubs.
+* There is a lot of sleddogs in the area but no training facilities or clubs.

 # DESIGN PROCESS

 1.**Strategy plane**

 I wanted to create a page that could gather people with similar interests and spread knowledge about sleddogs.
-The website should be easy to use, to navigate and find the information the user have come for.
+The website should be easy to use, to navigate and find the information the user has come for.
 I had recently started to learn how to write code and my aim for this project was to apply what I had learned in HTML and CSS.

 2.**Scope plan**